SrijanBadhya/Debsoc/Running the PES Debsoc.md

-I support not playing pranks in the initial days cuz it erodes trust in the clubheads.
-Especially not pranks like, "you won't get in to debsoc".
+I support not playing pranks in the initial days because it erodes trust in the clubheads.
+Especially not pranks like, "you won't get in to debsoc" during the recruitment days.
+You don't want recruits to associate a feeling of anxiety with the debsoc.
+However

 Good to talk about how you went through the same struggles, and used to fumble glorification, narrative, and THR motions in your first year too